-This is a familiar saying for any company that processes credit card transactions, where being compliant with the Payment Card Industry Data Security Standard, or PCI DSS, reigns supreme.
-Any entity that stores, processes, or transmits cardholder data must abide by the requirements, which serve as best practices to securing your cardholder data environment (CDE).
+If your company processes credit card transactions, you must be compliant with the Payment Card Industry Data Security Standard, or PCI DSS.
+Any entity that stores, processes, or transmits cardholder data must abide by these requirements, which provide best practices for securing your cardholder data environment (CDE).

-Nexpose and Metasploit have been designed to directly help your team meet PCI DSS, as well as comply with many other compliance standards.
-Created by security responders, Rapid7 InsightIDR also ties in with PCI, including helping you meet Requirement 10: Tracking and monitoring all access to network resources and cardholder data.
-InsightIDR joins your security detail to detect the top attack vectors behind breaches, speed up incident investigations, and help you escape the drudgery of security data management.
+Rapid7 InsightVM, InsightAppSec, and Metasploit have been designed to directly help your team meet PCI DSS, as well as comply with many other compliance standards.
+Rapid7 InsightIDR, our cloud SIEM, was created by security responders to help you detect common and targeted cyber-threats while meeting multiple PCI requirements.
+This includes the centralized log management mandated in Requirement 10: Tracking and monitoring all access to network resources and cardholder data.

-Here are a few of the PCI requirements that InsightIDR can help your security team manage, ranging from monitoring access to your CDE and exposing risky user behavior, to fast and comprehensive incident investigations across the entire organization.
-To see it in action, see our 20-minute on-demand demo.
+Here are a few of the PCI requirements that InsightIDR can help security teams manage, ranging from monitoring access to your CDE and exposing risky user behavior, to fast and comprehensive incident investigations across your modern network.
+To see it in action, check out our 20-minute on-demand demo.

 Here’s a specific breakdown by PCI DSS 3.2.1 requirement: